 - Muffin tin: I like to use paper liners (paper cups or muffin liners) because it's easier to clean afterward, they keep the muffins moist, and are great if you want to transport them.
 But you can simply butter or use baking spray for the muffin pan.

-- Organization: always read the recipe first and make sure you have all the ingredients, at the right temperatures, and also the rest of the equipment and space to make it.
-This will make the process so much easier!
+- Organization: read the recipe first and ensure you have ingredients at the correct temperature, equipment, and enough workspace.
+This will make the process so much easier.

-- Baking time: keep in mind that all ovens and pans are different, even if they look the same or very similar.
+- Baking time: keep in mind that all ovens and pans are different, even if they look similar.
 The baking time in my recipes is as accurate as it can be, but it might take you more or less time.
-You can use a thermometer that is placed inside the oven (like the OXO oven thermometer) to check that your oven is at the right temperature.
+You can use a thermometer(like the OXO oven thermometer) to check that your oven is at the right temperature.
 I recommend you keep track of how your oven works and what tiny details you might need to adjust.

 - Variations: you can add a ground spice to the batter such as cinnamon, nutmeg, or cardamom.
 You can also use mixed berries instead of just blackberries.